catseye/Tamsin/doc/Tamsin.markdown

     their associated `\xXX` escape sequences (for example, newline is `\x0a`), and with `\` replaced by `\\` and `'` replaced by `\'`;

-*   repr(T) when T is a constructor S(T1,...Tn) whose text of S consists only of printable ASCII characters, results in
+*   repr(T) when T is a constructor S(T1,...Tn) whose text S consists only of one or more ASCII characters in the ranges listed above, results in

         S · "(" · repr(T1) · "," · ... · "," · repr(Tn) · ")"